gianvitodifilippo/DTasks/samples/DocumentProcessing/README.md

 This sample demonstrates how DTasks can be used to easily define a long-running operation that interacts with a web app.
 In this case, the sample consists of two main components:

-- The **Documents** service - Defines an asynchronous endpoint that starts the processing of a document uploaded by the caller.
+- The **Documents** service (server) - Defines an asynchronous endpoint that starts the processing of a document uploaded by the caller.
-The **web app** - A React SPA that provides a UI for starting and monitoring the document processing.
+- The **Web App** (client) - A React SPA that provides a UI for starting and monitoring the document processing.

 ## Workflow